ostroproject/ostro-os/doc/architecture/system-and-security-architecture.rst

 image, etc.

-What distinguishes applications from regular system services is that they provide a manifest file.
+What distinguishes applications from regular system services is that they provide a manifest file which defines how to start them.
+In other words, applications on Ostro OS are essentially system services, they just get installed differently.

 That manifest file is translated by the application framework in Ostro OS into a systemd service file (``/run/systemd/system/app-$ID.service``).
 The long-term goal is to limit where applications can install files and rely exclusively on the